dilayercelik/dilayercelik.github.io/about.md

 Hi, I'm Dilay 👋

-I'm Turkish, I was born in France and grew up in Paris, before heading to London for my undergraduate studies (2019-2023).
+I'm Turkish :) I was born in a small town of France; I lived there for 3 years, before coming to Paris (which is eventually where I grew up).
+I moved to London in 2019 for my undergraduate studies.

 I'm currently a second-year undergraduate student at UCL (sophomore), studying Psychology and Language Sciences.